 The community meetings generated ideas, concerns, enthusiasm, opportunity and engagement which served as the starting point for the design challenge.
 The design competition produced lots of concepts, surfaced a diverse design field and amplified the reach; enabling more community members to join the conversation and participate in the process.

 Once three finalists had been identified, FHMP reached out to online platform Neighborland to host the community input initiative, which generated an overwhelming response.
-The Harvey Milk Plaza project received over 20,000 responses from 9,645 people who participated in the two-week long survey, ranking this project as the most heavily trafficked ever in Neighborland’s history.
+The Harvey Milk Plaza project received over 20,000 comments and interactions from over 11,000 unique visitors who viewed the two-week long survey, ranking this project as the most heavily trafficked ever in Neighborland’s history.
+Based on the data collected on this platform during these two weeks:

 AIASF managed the design competition on behalf of FHMP.
 Having AIASF lead the process allowed some distance between FHMP and the entrants.
 By design, the competition was unbiased and professionally orchestrated by AIASF.
 The competition was supported by four complementary sources of evaluation: Neighborland, Technical Advisors, Design Jury and FHMP.
 All four sources contributed to the design team finalist decision.
 The Technical Advisors and Design Jury included experts in a relevant field, community voices, city agencies, and architects.